 Injection of Botox and other similar medications, Dysport, Xeomin and Jeuveau is an important and often irreplaceable part of a comprehensive rejuvenation treatment, alongside with injection of fillers such as Juvederm, Perlane, Restylane, Radiesse, Belotero, Sculptra and Voluma.
 Use combined, these medications can reverse years of aging with minimal discomfort, a procedure known as liquid facelift.

 Which One Is Better – Botox, Dysport, Xeomin or Jeuveau?

 For years, Botox was the only available medication in the family of neurotoxins which resulted in its wider brand recognition.
-The family has recently become larger with addition of new members, Dysport, Xeomin and Jeuveau.
+The family has recently become larger with the addition of new members, Dysport, Xeomin, and Jeuveau.
 All these medications are derived from botulinum toxin, a naturally-occurring protein produced by specific bacteria.
 When injected carefully into muscles, they are capable of blocking the transmission of signals from the nerve terminals into the muscles, preventing muscle contraction in a controlled and reversible way.
-They are used in a number of cosmetic applications, including reduction of facial wrinkles and lines such as crow’s feet, frown lines, and forehead lines, as well as reducing the tone and bulk of muscles for aesthetic reasons (e.g. jaw slimming and calf slimming).
+They are used in a number of cosmetic applications, including the reduction of facial wrinkles and lines such as crow’s feet, frown lines, and forehead lines, as well as reducing the tone and bulk of muscles for aesthetic reasons (e.g. jaw slimming and calf slimming).
 The wrinkle-reducing effect typically lasts for 3-6 months for all 3 types of medication.
-As it is often discussed that Botox, Dysport, Xeomin and Jeuveau are all supposed to do the same thing, these questions come to mind of many:
+As it is often discussed that Botox, Dysport, Xeomin, and Jeuveau are all supposed to do the same thing, these questions come to mind of many:

 – What is the difference between Botox, Dysport, Xeomin and Jeuveau?